Athletics & Clubs

 WHAT IT MEANS

-Students enrolling for academic year 2017-2018 will submit a FAFSA beginning October 1, 2016; families should again use their 2015 income tax information.
+Students enrolling for the academic year 2017-2018 will submit a FAFSA beginning October 1, 2016; families should again use their 2015 income tax information.

 Impact: With more time to award financial aid, some schools may choose to adjust their calendar.
 This could mean changes to the admissions timeline as well as the timing for financial aid award letters and tuition bills.
 Students should check their colleges of choice to see if any dates or submission deadlines change.